taidalog/Export-ExcelFunction/README.md

 20210625213402480 SUMIF
 ```

-In this case, first four Functions, whose WorkbookIndex are '20210625213459224', were from the same workbook.
+In this case, first four Functions, whose WorkbookIndex are '20210625213459224', are from the same workbook.

 ## EXAMPLE 2